lyfdomain/CombDPI/README.md

 # CombDPI
-CombDPI: CombDPI: Combinatorial Optimization Prediction Model of Drug Repositioning Based on Network-Level Information
+CombDPI: Combinatorial Optimization Prediction Model of Drug Repositioning Based on Network-Level Information

 # Quick Start
 to reproduce our results: